paypaldev/devdays-2025/docs/index.md

-# PayPal Developer Days 2025 Hackathon Resource
+# PayPal Developer Days 2025 Hackathon Resources
 We’re excited to have you join in on the hackathon.
 Use this page for anything and everything you’ll need to participate and submit your project.

 Don’ t be shy, come say hi: we’ll have PayPal engineers and PMs on-site throughout the event to help you.
 We can’t wait to see what you build!